Hi, I'm Sam, I enjoy writing about nutrition and health-related topics, especially alternative and plant-based remedies.

-Wheatgrass is a healthy herb that is plentiful in vitamins and nutrients and is said to be an amazing blood purifier.
+Wheatgrass is a healthy herb that contains vitamins and nutrients.
 Drinking a shot of wheatgrass juice in the morning will keep your day bright and healthy.
 Adding a shot or two to a smoothie provides an amazing health benefit.

 No matter how you use it, the essential nutrients inside of wheatgrass can function as a great health supplement for your body.
 The only negative aspect of wheatgrass is the price; it can become a very expensive part of your regimen.
 So it’s in your best interest to learn how to grow wheatgrass yourself.

 Many health pros are now growing their own wheatgrass to ease the stress on their wallet.
 Many others would love to start but do not necessarily have the know-how.
 If done properly, growing your own wheatgrass can be easy and efficient.
 If done improperly, it can be more expensive than simply purchasing the herb.

 There are many health benefits to wheatgrass and financial benefits to growing your own.
-The steps are relatively easy, it’s just knowing exactly what to do that presents a challenge.
-Either way, if you decide to grow your own wheatgrass, you will find it a much more cost-efficient method of maintaining your health.
-This article will show you how.
+If you decide to grow your own wheatgrass, you will find it a much more cost-efficient method of maintaining your health.
+Here are the easy-to-follow steps: